Kashif-le/Project-Django-Stock-market-analysis-and-prediction-system/README.md

-# Project-Django-Stock-market-analysis-and-prediction-system using Mechine Learning
+# Django Project for Stock-market-analysis-and-prediction-system using Mechine Learning